 Baby or milk teeth

-- If one of your child’s first teeth has been knocked out, the dentist won’t try to put it back in.
+- If one of your child’s first teeth has been knocked out (a 'baby tooth'), the dentist won’t try to put it back in.
 Instead they will leave the space until a new, permanent tooth grows.

 - If one of your child’s adult teeth has been knocked out, follow the advice for adult teeth below.

-- If they are in pain, get advice on pain relief medicines they can take.
+- If your child is in pain, get advice from your pharmacist or doctor on pain relief medicines they can take.

-- If an adult tooth has been knocked out, do not throw it away.
+- If an adult tooth has been knocked out, don't throw it away.

 - Handle the tooth very carefully – it is best to hold it by the crown or white part of the tooth.
-Do not touch the root.
+Don't touch the root.

-- Do not scrub the tooth at all or rinse it with water.
+- Don't scrub the tooth at all or rinse it with water.
 If the tooth has dirt on it, gently rinse it in milk.
 If milk is not available use saliva or a sterile saline solution (available from pharmacies).

-- If it is not possible to put your tooth back in, place it in milk immediately (or sterile saline solution if milk is not available) and go to your dentist, taking your tooth with you.
+- If it's not possible to put your tooth back in, place it in contact lens saline solution or milk immediately and go to the dentist, taking your tooth with you.

-- If milk or sterile saline solution are not available, you should put the tooth very carefully in your mouth between your cheek and gum and go to your dentist.
+- If milk or sterile saline solution are not available, put the tooth very carefully in your mouth between your cheek and gum and go to the dentist.
 Be very careful not to swallow your tooth.

 - Do not place your tooth in water as this can damage the tooth’s delicate cells.

-- If your tooth is broken, and pieces have broken off, these should be placed in milk or a sterile saline solution and taken to your dentist.
+- If parts of your tooth have broken off, these should be placed in milk or a sterile saline solution and taken to your dentist.

 - If you have swelling, try using a cold compress against the side of your face to relieve pain and reduce the swelling.
 Wrap an ice pack in a cloth before placing it against your skin.